 - Name and contact information for your sponsoring organization, including a 24-hour emergency contact number

 If arriving by air – Go to the Immigration port of entry kiosk upon arrival and register your arrival.

 If arriving by land or sea – The Customs and Border Protection (CBP) officer at the port of entry will provide the necessary Customs Declaration Forms (CF-6059) and Arrival-Departure Record Forms (I-94) to be filled out upon your arrival.

-Report to International Scholar Services for your mandatory orientation appointment.
-If you did not make an appointment prior to your arrival to the U.S., you must contact International Scholar Services to make an appointment immediately upon arrival.
+Report to firstname.lastname@example.org for your mandatory orientation appointment.
+If you did not make an appointment before arriving in the U.S., you must contact International Services to make an appointment immediately upon arrival.
 The orientation is required so that we may validate your arrival into the SEVIS system.

 Bring the following items with you to your orientation appointment:

 - I-94 (arrival/departure document)

 If you do not have a U.S. address by the time of the orientation, please make sure you notify us of your address as soon as you have it.